Analyzing Effects of Mixed Sample Data Augmentation on Model Interpretability: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the Institute of Information and Communications Technology Planning and Evaluation (IITP) grant funded by the Korea Government (MSIT)(No. 2022-0-00078: Explainable Logical Reasoning for Medical Knowledge Generation, No. 2021-0-02068: Artificial Intelligence Innovation Hub, No. RS-2022-00155911: Artificial Intelligence Convergence Innovation Human Resources Development (Kyung Hee University)) and by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No. 2021R1G1A1094990).
+This work was partly supported by Institute of Information and Communications Technology Planning and Evaluation (IITP)-ITRC (Information Technology Research Center) grant funded by the Korea government (MSIT) (IITP-2025-RS-2023-00258649, 20\%), Institute of Information and Communications Technology Planning and Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2022-II220078: Explainable Logical Reasoning for Medical Knowledge Generation 20\%, No. RS-2024-00509257: Global AI Frontier Lab 20\%, No. RS-2022-00155911: Artificial Intelligence Convergence Innovation Human Resources Development (Kyung Hee University) 10\%, No. RS-2021-II212068: Artificial Intelligence Innovation Hub 10\%).
+This work was supported in part by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00334321, 20\%).
+Dr. Seong Tae Kim is a corresponding author.